 - drivers must have fewer than 12 points assessed against their driving record

-- drivers can only reduce the amount of points on their record, negative balances will not be issued
+- drivers can only reduce the number of points on their record; negative balances will not be issued

 - drivers can only reduce points once every five years

-- the course must be completed prior to the date of violation that would add a 12th point to your driving record
+- the course must be completed before the date of violation that would add a 12th point to your driving record

 Nebraska Traffic Ticket Dismissal with Defensive Driving

-You will need to receive permission from the court to enroll in defensive driving, and it's important that you pay attention to deadlines and other requirements.
-If you do not meet these requirements, your traffic ticket may not be waived, and you'll miss out on the benefit of having your ticket and points dismissed.
+You will need to receive permission from the court to enroll in defensive driving, and you must pay attention to deadlines and other requirements.
+If you do not meet these requirements, your traffic ticket may not be waived, and you’ll miss out on the benefit of having your ticket and points dismissed.
 Additionally, you may not receive a refund for taking the class.